LiamMry/LiamMry.github.io/index.md

   </div>
 </div>

 I am a Research Associate (Postdoc) at Heriot-Watt University, in the BISC group, led by Prof. Yoann Altmann.
 I completed my Ph.D. at Université Paris-Saclay, conducting my research at ONERA (The French Aerospace Lab) and IMS Laboratory.
 My work focuses on the study of generative models, particularly diffusion models, for solving inverse problems.
-I am interested in improving the ability of these models to recover high-fidelity images from incomplete or corrupted observations, with applications spanning scientific, nuclear and medical imaging.
+I am interested in improving the ability of these models to recover high-fidelity signals — 1D time series as much as 2D and 3D images — from incomplete or corrupted observations, with applications spanning scientific, nuclear and medical imaging.

 ## Research Interests